cuprous-au/push-gateway/README.md

 but designed for embedded environments like those found in edge computing.
 The HTTP commands and paths have been retained to ease any planned or future migration.

 The size of the cache is fixed to a command-line option.
-By default, the cache will not exceed 10KiB of memory, which enables around 100 labelled metrics to be stored.
+By default, the cache will not exceed 10KiB of memory, which enables around 100 labelled metrics to be stored across 2 jobs.
 The resident size of the push-gateway is not expected to exceed 3MiB for an ARM 64 bit target.

 With the embedded target in mind, you can also be sure that this push-gateway works extremely well anywhere and can be considered a replacement to the Prometheus Push Gateway.
 The impact of doing this means that the